jahanalem/LinkedIn2GitHub/0062_LiliShop-Localization-Architecture-Deep-Dive.md

 - **Inconsistent concurrency protection.** Only `ProductTranslation` has `RowVersion` — `ProductBrandTranslation`/`ProductTypeTranslation` don't.
 - **Detection precision for genuinely multilingual countries.** Both detection mechanisms resolve a country to a single language by `DisplayOrder` precedence.
 - **A potentially slow query as the catalog grows.** The "missing keys" lookup could become slower as the total catalog size grows into the thousands of keys.
-- **A single locked-out SuperAdmin is still a genuine edge case.** If the only `SuperAdmin` account loses its authenticator, its recovery codes, and every active session at the same time, no in-app flow can recover it — by design, since any such flow would itself be a way to bypass MFA.
-This is left as an intentional, auditable break-glass scenario (direct database access under change control) rather than something silently papered over.

 ### If you're building this for a new project, starting from scratch